 What is Letters About Literature?

 Students are asked to read a book, poem, or speech and write a letter to that author (living or dead) about how the text affected them personally.
-Letters are judged on the state and national levels.
+Letters are judged on the state level.
 Tens of thousands of students from across the country enter Letters About Literature each year.

 How is the University of Connecticut involved?

-Contest judges from Connecticut will include current Neag teacher education students and teacher-consultants of the Connecticut Writing Project from across the state.
+Contest judges from Connecticut will include current Neag teacher education alumni and students and teacher-consultants of the Connecticut Writing Project from across the state.
 These judges will select the best Letters About Literature submitted by Connecticut students at each of the three competition levels: